| | | Return to contents list of

 to a specific passage of our attached letter to the Secretary of State for Defence in

-"We wish to raise with you at the outset of this letter our
+which we write: "We wish to raise with you at the outset of this letter our

 clients concerns that the UK Government (and its leaders) are about to use force in